Philip Shallcrass: Background

 Philip Shallcrass was born in Sussex, England in 1953.
 His first visit to Avebury occurred in the 1970s.
 In 1974 he discovered Druidry through reading Robert Graves' The White Goddess.
 In the same year, Shallcrass read Mircea Eliade's Shamanism: Archaic Techniques of Ecstasy.
 Eliade's book contained descriptions of the visionary experiences of shamans that mirrored events in Shallcrass's own life.
 Further studies convinced him that Druidry was the earliest recorded form of native European shamanism.
-Philip Shallcrass has provided an account of his life, beliefs and inspirations for the BDO's YouTube channel, including Stuart Piggott's work on the history of Druidry.
 As a child Shallcrass was familiar with the Christian church; later, he would be inspired by the Welsh medieval text The Mabinogion and its stories.
 Shallcrass went on to run an occult bookshop in St. Leonards before being asked to join Alex Sander's coven, an offer which he would turn down.
 After working on Wicca with a different group Shallcrass went on to form the Grove of the Badger, a group based on Druidic principles.
 As a result of running a Druid group he decided that he was running a religious house as a response to Margaret Thatcher and the poll tax, providing proof of this to the relevant authorities which would propel him further along the course of Druidry.
 Meetings with Philip Carr Gomm and his wife Stephanie led to Shallcrass joining The Council of British Druid Orders and running a stall at a Pagan Federation national conference.
 During a sweat lodge at an OBOD camp in 1994, Shallcrass made contact with a wolf spirit who would become his spiritual guide and guardian.